-Ground ginger, also referred to as powdered, is the dried and ground ginger root.
-It is readily available in standard supermarkets and is used primarily in sweets and curry mixes.
+Ground ginger (also referred to as powdered ginger) is dried and ground ginger root.
+It is readily available in supermarkets and is used primarily in sweets and curry mixes.

 Mature ginger root has a tough skin that must be peeled away to get to the fibrous flesh and is usually grated, chopped, or ground for use.
-If you notice a blue ring after slicing your fresh ginger, do not be alarmed.
+If you notice a blue ring after slicing fresh ginger, do not be alarmed.
 It is not mold or fungus.
 It is simply a Hawaiian variety of ginger known as blue-ring ginger or Chinese white ginger.
-This variety is considered to be superior for its juiciness and bright flavor.
-They are also larger rhizomes and generally cleaner.
-The only down-side is blue-ring ginger is usually more expensive.
+This variety is considered superior for its juiciness and bright flavor.
+They are also larger rhizomes and generally cleaner, but also usually more expensive.

 Dried ginger is usually found in whole fingers and also in slices.
-It is usually soaked in recipe liquid before using, and isn't hard to dehydrate at home.
+It is usually soaked in a recipe's liquid before using, and isn't hard to dehydrate at home.